 “Absolutely incredible what a little bit of medicine, a lot of unconditional love and hope, and people with strong faith, who deeply care can do, to give strength and the ‘will to live’, to those living with HIV.”

 Outreach is at the heart of the programme.
-Whether the first contact is made through our Outreach Team - social workers, health providers, our hospital liaison staff or the project participants themselves - if one is approached with compassion, friendship and inclusion, it is likely that a positive relationship will be formed and therefore, appropriate services accessed successfully.
+Whether the first contact is made through our Outreach Team - social workers, health providers, our hospital liaison staff or the project participants themselves - if one is approached with compassion, friendship and inclusion, it is likely that a positive relationship will be formed, one's dignity restored and appropriate services accessed successfully.

 Current Project Needs